openshift/pipelines-tutorial/README.md

 ## Install Tasks

 Tasks consist of a number of steps that are executed sequentially.
-Each task is executed in a separate container within the same pod.
+Tasks are executed/run by creating TaskRuns.
+A TaskRun will schedule a Pod.
+Each step is executed in a separate container within the same pod.
 They can also have inputs and outputs in order to interact with other tasks in the pipeline.

 Here is an example of a Maven task for building a Maven-based Java application: